ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 Gathering facts
 ---------------

 Facts represent discovered variables about a system.
-You can use facts to implement conditional execution of tasks but also just to get ad-hoc information about your systems.
+You can use facts to implement conditional execution of tasks but also just to get ad hoc information about your systems.
 To see all facts:

 .. code-block:: bash